amit-node/amit-node.github.io/content/posts/Java self study.md

 >> somehting else but not lesser.
 ```

-- same for else also you can use  { } or not.
+- same for else also you can use  { } or not. but use {} all the time. it really prevent errors.

 - there is no **elif** in java. you need to use *else if* .